Cyrus G. Luce: Life and politics in Michigan

 In 1848, Luce was a Whig Party candidate for the Indiana House of Representatives for the district including Steuben and DeKalb counties.
 He lost a close election, and in the same year he purchased 80 acre of uncultivated land near Gilead, Michigan, in Branch County, not far from the Indiana state line.

 Luce cleared the land for farming and in 1849 married Julia A. Dickinson of Gilead.
 Over time he expanded his landholdings with additional purchases.
 He became an active member of the Grange in 1874, and remained active in the organization for many years afterwards.

 In 1852, he was elected to represent Gilead Township on the Branch County Board of Supervisors.
 In 1854, he was elected as a candidate of the newly formed Republican Party to the Michigan State House of Representatives to represent Branch County's second district, serving from 1855 to 1856.
 He was elected Branch County Treasurer in 1858 and again in 1860.
 In 1864, he was named to fill a seat which represented the 15 district in the Michigan Senate and was re-elected to the 13th district seat in 1866.
+He served as a delegate to the 1867 Michigan state constitutional convention.
 In July, 1879, Luce was appointed State Oil Inspector by Governor Charles Croswell, and re-appointed by Gov. David Jerome in 1881.

 His first wife Julia died in August 1882, and Luce married Mary Thompson of Bronson, Michigan, in November 1883.

 Running as a Republican candidate, Luce was elected Governor of Michigan in November 1886, defeating George L. Yaple, taking office on January 1, 1887.
 He was reelected in 1888 and served two two-year terms.
 During his tenure, a local liquor option law was sanctioned and a state game warden was established, reportedly the first salaried state game wardenship in the United States.
 To fill this position Luce appointed William Alden Smith, who would later represent Michigan in the U.S. Senate.